An Honest Look at Electric Weed Burners

 Weed burners even made it onto my list of pet-friendly weedkillers which is another guide I recommend you explore.

-Hozelock and Draper are in our opinion the best of the bunch with Hozelock just nudging out the competitor to the top spot.
+Hozelock and Draper are in my opinion, the best of the bunch, with Hozelock just nudging out the competitor to the top spot.

 Nasum is the best of the rest as their electric weed burner converts into a heat gun and has lots of attachments, but do you really need all that?

 - These weed burners work by targeting the weeds with a short burst of heat that kills the weed.
-Once killed, the weed will naturally degrade and disappear over time, usually within two weeks or so.
+Once killed, the weed will naturally degrade and disappear over time, usually within two weeks or so and from what I’ve seen often much sooner.
 They are not designed to vaporize the weeds – a common misunderstanding and unrealistic expectation some consumers have.

-- It only takes 5 seconds to kill the weed but over 30 seconds to burn it to a crisp.
-If you spend too much time on each weed, you’ll never clear an entire garden and will probably burn out the heating element try to do so.
+- It only takes 5 seconds to kill the weed but frommy tesing, I found it takes over 30 seconds to burn it to a crisp.
+If you spend too much time on each weed, you’ll never clear an entire garden and will probably burn out the heating element trying to do so.

-- As a general rule of thumb; keep the heat on the weed until the shiny green leaves turn a matt colour, this usually take about 5 seconds.
+- As a general rule of thumb; I suggest you keep the heat on the weed until the shiny green leaves turn a matt colour, this usually takes about 5 seconds.

-- Do pay attention to the weight of the device, especially if you plan to use it frequently.
+- Do pay attention to the weight of the device, especially if you plan to use it frequently, I didn’t get arm ache but the products I tested were lightweight.

 - Do you really need all the attachments?
 Or the optional handheld heat gun?
 Or the multi-directional handle?
-Sometimes the most effective and long-lasting products are the simplest ones that achieve only one task but do it very well.
+After years of testing and experimenting with garden products, I’ve found that sometimes the most effective and long-lasting products are the simplest ones that achieve only one task but do it very well.

-- While these weed burners will kill off most weeds, many will come back, especially deep-rooted weeds that really need to be dug up or treated with a chemical.
+- While these weed burners did kill off all of the weeds in my test, some did come back.
+I found that I had to dig up some deep-rooted weeds or treat them with a chemical.
 The alternative is periodical treatment with a weed burner, perhaps every month or so throughout the growing season.

 - There is no denying that weed burners are far more environmentally friendly than harsh chemicals that could affect pets, children and watercourses etc.

-I Analysed Hundreds of Amazon Reviews: Here’s What I found
+I Analysed Hundreds of Online Reviews: Here’s What I found

-Before writing this guide, I read hundreds of Amazon reviews, and the vast majority of the negative comments were due to a misunderstanding about how the weed burners work.
+Before writing this guide, I read hundreds of online reviews, and the vast majority of the negative comments were due to a misunderstanding about how the weed burners work.

 They aren’t designed to burn weeds to a crisp or vaporize them; they kill the weed, which then degrades naturally; this takes time and won’t happen overnight.